 10 STEM Challenges – Paper Rolls

-I have scheduled the STEM activity that requires the paper rolls to be one of the later weeks in the summer.
-Therefore, don’t worry about having a huge collection right away.
-I suggest placing a bin somewhere in your house to collect all paper towel rolls, toilet paper rolls and gift wrap tubes and anything else similar and collect it throughout the month to get as many as you can in time for late August.
+To collect these, I suggest placing a bin somewhere in your house to collect all paper towel rolls, toilet paper rolls and gift wrap tubes and anything else similar and collect to get as many as you can in time for the STEM activity that requires this.
 It’s a great way to recycle too.

 10 Exciting STEM Activities – Wooden Blocks